TheKingEagle/RMSoftware.ModularBot/doc/AdvancedActions/scripting.md

 ```
 ## Special Notes
 * Each command has a +20ms delay on it.
 This is to prevent out of order message processing.
 The WAIT command also has this delay for now.
 It is planned for removal soon.
 * CMD notes: This will execute a command without writing the command out to the channel (Example: `!about`).
 However, the executed command will output results as required.
-(The same way OnStart.BCMD runs.)
+(The same way OnStart.Core runs.)
 * You will not be able to execute user-restricted or guild-restricted commands with this feature.
 * All of these commands are subject to discord's API rate limits.
 Please be respectful of this.